systemd1337/sakomoto/README.md

 Just doing that would work...

-But I recomend you change CORE_DIR, JS_DIR, CSS_DIR, FLAGS_DIR, EMOTES_DIR, PHP_PLAYER, PHP_BLOTTER, PHP_BANNED and CAPTCHA_IMG one level up and move those directories/files in accordance.
+But I recomend you change CORE_DIR, JS_DIR, CSS_DIR, FLAGS_DIR, EMOTES_DIR, PHP_BLOTTER, PHP_BANNED and CAPTCHA_IMG one level up and move those directories/files in accordance.

 ...